spotify/certcheck/README.md

 - coverage
 - python-mock
 - openssl command in the PATH

-Plus all the dependencies mentioned in 'Project Setup' section.
+, plus all the dependencies mentioned in 'Project Setup' section.